KamilaBaizakova/WinForm-Control-for-password-validation/README.md

 which control will be used.
 It is notified if password changes.
 It is done  with generated events supported in the test application.
 As part of the work, I made the control and a test application to demonstrate the operation of the indicator.
-# Control in Wndows Forms
+# Control in Windows Forms
 ![Screen Shot 2022-11-11 at 01 40 10](https://user-images.githubusercontent.com/72921900/201236174-0d45f659-138e-4f48-9d0d-a3ed97054ef4.png)